ajthenewguy/php7-matrix/README.md

     public isTriangular(): bool

-Check if the matrix is triangular, a matrix that is both upper and lower triangular.
+Check if the matrix is triangular, a matrix that is either upper or lower triangular.

     public isLowerTriangular(): bool